Jamal Murray NBA Playoffs Player Props: Nuggets vs. Lakers

 Jamal Murray Insights vs. the Lakers

+- He's taken 6.6 threes per game, or 16.9% of his team's shots from beyond the arc this season.

-- Murray's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Murray's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- On defense, the Lakers have allowed 116.6 points per game, which is 20th-best in the NBA.
+- Defensively, the Lakers are ranked 20th in the NBA, allowing 116.6 points per contest.

-- Allowing 44.9 rebounds per game, the Lakers are the 25th-ranked team in the league.
+- Allowing 44.9 rebounds per contest, the Lakers are the 25th-ranked team in the NBA.

-- In terms of assists, the Lakers have given up 25.7 per game, 15th in the NBA.
+- Looking at assists, the Lakers are ranked 15th in the league, allowing 25.7 per game.

-- In terms of 3-pointers, the Lakers are 18th in the league, giving up 12.5 makes per contest.
+- The Lakers are the 18th-ranked squad in the league at allowing threes, giving up 12.5 made 3-pointers per game.

 Jamal Murray vs. the Lakers